boa-dev/boa-dev.github.io/_posts/2022-03-01-boa-open-collective.md

 author: Boa Developers
 ---

-In the past months, due to the big and steady progress on Boa, we have received multiple requests to contribute with Boa financially.
+In the past months, due to the big and steady progress on Boa, we have received multiple requests to contribute to Boa financially.
 From now on, anyone can contribute with either a recurring donation, or a one-time contribution in our [OpenCollective page](https://opencollective.com/boa).